ChainedTears/Kindler/README.md

 A multi-tool with games and utilites I made for a Kindle Paperwhite while I was bored offline ;)

 # Installation Instructions
 To install, download the source code of this Github repository, extract the zip file and copy/paste the whole content inside the root directory of your kindle with your computer.
+(You can remove the 2 showcase images)

 # Usage Guide
 To use Kindler, simply launch the `Experimental Browser` app on your Kindle.
 Then, type in this URL: